Road of Life: Winter 1942–1943

 The Soviets built new ice roads for the winter of 1942–1943.
 The winter of 1942–1943 was milder than the last; the roads were serviceable for a shorter time as the lake froze later and thawed sooner.
 The road opened on 19 December and the first convoy crossed the next day.
 Longer truck columns were used to compensate for the limited load per truck.
 Thaws closed the road from 9 to 12 January, and finally on 30 March.
 The roads were serviceable for 101 days between 20 December and 30 March, of which only 97 were suitable for mass truck movement.
 Trucks moved 210,000 tonnes of supplies, mainly food and ammunition, and over 200,000 personnel and evacuees moved over the roads.

 The Soviets also started construction of a railroad over the ice.
 15 km of track on the western edge of the lake was complete by mid-January.

 The Soviets launched Operation Iskra in January 1943 and retook the Shlisselburg corridor.
 Construction of the lake railroad was abandoned.
 A railroad from Shlisselburg to Poliana through the recaptured land route began construction on 21 January and opened on 6 February; it became the main supply route to the city.
 The ice roads remained operational for the remainder of the winter as reliable alternatives to the railroad.
-Retaking the Shlisselburg corridor prevented the Germans artillery from bombarding the ice road, although ineffective air attacks continued.
+Retaking the Shlisselburg corridor prevented the German artillery from bombarding the ice road, although ineffective air attacks continued.
 The new railroad drew heavy German artillery fire and required frequent repairs.